 ACADEMIC SERVICE SCHOLARSHIP: This scholarship is awarded to Tennessee residents who are classified as full-time students.
 First-year students must graduate in the upper one-fourth of their senior class with at least a 2.9 high school grade point average.
-The priority date to make application is May 1, 1995.
-Further priority will be made in the following sequence: (a) renewal applications and 1995 high school graduates, and (b) currently enrolled or transfer students not presently receiving this scholarship at Nashville Tech.
+The priority date to make application is May 1, 1996.
+Further priority will be made in the following sequence: (a) renewal applications and 1996 high school graduates, and (b) currently enrolled or transfer students not presently receiving this scholarship at Nashville Tech.
 After May 1, all eligible applicants will be considered based on the date of application.
-The amount of the scholarship will be equal to required registration fees (maintenance fee and student activity fee).
+The amount of the scholarship will be equal to required registration fees (maintenance fee, student activity fee and technology access fee).
 Recipients are required to work 75 hours per semester on campus.

-BENNE R. JONES MEMORIAL SCHOLARSHIP: This is a need-based scholarship in the amount of \$500 to be awarded to a deserving student from Warren County, Tennessee.
+Bennie R. Jones Memorial Scholarship: This is a need-based scholarship in the amount of \$500 to be awarded to a deserving student from Warren County, Tennessee.